-A combination of smartphone and vehicle-resident apps provide dealerships with opportunities for cost-savings and service enhancements.
+A combination of smartphone and vehicle-resident apps provide dealerships with opportunities for cost-savings, service enhancements, and data monetization opportunities.

 Dealerships maintain large inventories of vehicles to sell onto their customers, usually worth several million dollars at any time.
 Efficient management of inventories can contribute to the bottom line, but sometimes the simplest inconveniences can get in the way.

 Every day, dealership personnel fetch cars off their lots for consumers to try out, for delivery, or simply to maintain and wash.
 Just locating individual cars on vast lots can turn into a time-wasting management nightmare.
 Like trying to find misplaced books in a library, “mis-parked” cars in an acres-wide lot, encompassing hundreds or even thousands of cars can waste hours upon hours of employee time, even delaying delivery to customers.

 A new app enables smartphone-wielding dealership personnel to quickly find any vehicle on the lot.
 As vehicles are acquired, sold or moved, the app keeps track of their exact location.
 The inventory is always up to date.
 Employees can quickly and accurately find any vehicle no matter where it is.